GenCompositor: Generative Video Compositing with Diffusion Transformer: Task Definition

 Here, we define the task of generative video compositing.
 The inputs to this task are: a background video $\textbf{v}_b$ to be edited, a foreground video $\textbf{v}_f$ to be injected, and a user-given control $\textbf{c}$.
 The objective is to composite $\textbf{v}_b$ and $\textbf{v}_f$ following $\textbf{c}$, resulting in the final output $\textbf{z}_{0}$.

 Compared with other video editing methods, there are some unique characteristics of this problem.
 First, the layout of the videos to be edited $\textbf{v}_b$ is highly consistent with editing results $\textbf{z}_{0}$.
 Meanwhile, layouts of condition $\textbf{v}_f$ are not pixel-aligned with $\textbf{v}_b$.
-We should consider these two different conditions while getting results $\textbf{z}_{0}$.

-We use Latent Diffusion Model (LDM)~\cite{ldm} to realize this goal, starting from a random latent noise $\textbf{z}_T$, we aim to denoise $\textbf{z}_T$ to $\textbf{z}_{0}$ based on the three inputs mentioned above.
+We should consider these two different conditions to generate results $\textbf{z}_{0}$.
+Latent Diffusion Model (LDM)~\citep{ldm} is employed to realize this, starting from a random latent noise $\textbf{z}_T$, we aim to denoise $\textbf{z}_T$ to $\textbf{z}_{0}$ based on the three inputs mentioned above.
 For training, given the Ground Truth video $\textbf{z}_{0}$ containing desired foreground element.
 We add noise ${\epsilon}$ of various scales to it following a predefined schedule defined as: